SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 The above options will start the deployment and write related information and notes to the screen.

 > Note: When using MiniKube, there is no integrated Load Balancer, which is the default service type.
-For a workaround, execute `minikube service my-release-pubsubplus-dev` to expose the services.
-Services will be accessible directly using the NodePort instead of direct Port access, for which the mapping can be obtained from `kubectl describe service my-release-pubsubplus-dev`.
+For a workaround, execute `minikube service my-release-pubsubplus-ha` to expose the services.
+Services will be accessible directly using the NodePort instead of direct Port access, for which the mapping can be obtained from `kubectl describe service my-release-pubsubplus-ha`.

 Wait for the deployment to complete following the information printed on the console.